 The first regional workshop on the Pacific underwater cultural heritage took place in December 2009 in Honiara, Solomon Islands.
 As possible steps towards building a capacity for managing UCH, participants at the workshop identified the following needs; systematic recording and maintenance of a database of submerged and underwater sites; exploring licensing activities directed at underwater sites; and developing a training and education programme for managers.
 The papers presented by experts at the workshop were compiled, edited and published as "Underwater Cultural Heritage in Oceania" in 2010.

-Proposal for a Pacific Underwater Cultural Heritage Capacity Building Programme
+Pacific Underwater Cultural Heritage Capacity Building Programme

 Based on the recommendations made at the Honiara workshop, a Feasibility Study on Pacific Capacity Building Programme was prepared by Flinders University with UNESCO support.

 The 2nd Asia-Pacific Conference on Underwater Cultural Heritage (Honolulu, 12 - 16 May 2014) was another milestone in the regional cooperation in UCH.
 Some 135 UCH experts and professionals from 27 countries got together to present papers and engage in discussions.
 The Best Paper Award was awarded to Mr Elia Nakoro, the Fiji Museum, for his paper "The Fiji Museum's Efforts towards the Preservation of Underwater Cultural Heritage Sites in Fiji".